 The Conservation Science, Economics and Operations of Aquaculture

-Speakers will discuss recent studies by conservation scientists, the economics and sustainability of offshore aquaculture, how aquaculture could serve the restaurant industry, and the details of running an aquaculture operation.
+Speakers will discuss recent studies by conservation scientists, the economics and sustainability of offshore aquaculture, how aquaculture could benefit the restaurant industry, and the insight into running an aquaculture operation.
 Speakers include:

 Moderated by: Peter Kareiva, UCLA

 The Spring 2017 Ocean Impact Studio is a collaboration between the Aquarium of the Pacific and Designmatters at ArtCenter College of Design.
 It challenged illustration students to create visual communication pieces that engage and educate audiences about the benefits of marine aquaculture, and why farm-raised seafood is a healthy, sustainable food choice for today’s growing human population.
 Student artwork from the studio will be on display in the Great Hall prior to the panel.

 Tune in Live

 This speaking engagement will be streamed live via the web.
 It is free to view.
 Times posted are in Pacific Time.
 Please note that if you tune in early, you may see either a placeholder image or another scheduled guest speaker engagement.

 Thursday, May 25, 2017 | 7:00 PM–8:30 PM

 |Cost||$5 for public; FREE for Aquarium members, seniors age 62 and up, teachers, and students with valid ID and advanced reservations.|